tabarra/txAdmin/dev_notes.md

 - [x] improve crash detection, increase limit from 30s to 60s, printing thread stack
 - [x] add new monitor data to diagnostics and improve stats
 - [x] fix the "change-me" server name when using deployer
-- [ ] rename authenticator pra adminVault
+- [x] rename authenticator to adminVault
 - [ ] break `playerController` database stuff to another file
 - [ ] create auto backup of the database
 - [ ] remove the discord login button